margaretmf/margaretmf.github.io/creativewriting.md

 I believe in giving credit to people who inspire other people, or who inspire us to change and grow.
 I believe it's important to live from a place of authenticity and remember what resonates from within one's heart and not let oneself be in bondage to other people.
 I believe in not killing people, and I have learned this the hardway.
+I believe everyone can learn a lesson from someone else, and everyone in the world.
+I believe that everyone has something to express.

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks.
 Appreciated working in a diversity and inclusion business in Washington, DC.
 Learning to relate to technology better